John W. Olmsted

-John W. Olmsted (1903–1986) was an American Rhodes scholar and historian of early modern Europe.
+John W. Olmsted (1903–1986) was an American historian of early modern Europe.
 He taught history at University of California, Los Angeles for 24 years and served as faculty representative to the Pacific Coast Conference for seven years.
 He also served as the first chairman of University of California, Riverside's Humanities Division.

 Education

 Olmsted attended Los Angeles Polytechnic and Alhambra high schools.
 Olmsted received a scholarship from L. L. Nunn to attend Deep Springs College before finally enrolling at University of California, Los Angeles in 1920.
-Olmsted played varsity tennis at UCLA before transferring to University of California, Berkeley during his junior year.
-Olmsted graduated Berkeley in 1925 as a member of Phi Kappa Sigma, Phi Beta Kappa, and Theta Tau with degrees in Engineering and Geology.
-He turned down a position as geologist with Union Oil Company and accepted a Rhodes scholarship.
+Olmsted played varsity tennis at UCLA before transferring to University of California, Berkeley, during his junior year.
+Olmsted graduated from Berkeley in 1925 as a member of Phi Kappa Sigma, Phi Beta Kappa, and Theta Tau with degrees in engineering and geology.
+He turned down a geologist position with the Union Oil Company and accepted a Rhodes scholarship.
 Olmsted attended Oxford for a degree in history.
 While there, he played for their lawn tennis team, played Wimbledon in 1926, earned his "Blues" in 1927, and captained the team in 1928.